Generalized Neural Sorting Networks with Error-Free Differentiable Swap Functions: Discussion

 \section{Discussion}

 \paragraph{Numerical Analysis on Our Methods and Their Hyperparameters.}

-We carry out a numerical analysis on the effects of our methods, compared to a baseline method, i.e., Diffsort with an optimal monotonic sigmoid function.
-As presented in~\tabref{tab:ablation_ours}, we demonstrate that our methods better sorting performance compared to the baseline, which implies that our suggestions are effective in the sorting tasks.
+We carry out numerical analyses on the effects of our methods, compared to a baseline method, i.e., Diffsort with the optimal monotonic sigmoid function.
+As reported in~\tabref{tab:ablation_ours}, we demonstrate that our methods better sorting performance compared to the baseline, which implies that our suggestions are effective in the sorting tasks.
 In these experiments, we follow the settings of the experiments described in~\secref{sec:sorting_digit}.
-Moreover, we demonstrate numerical analyses on a balancing hyperparameter, steepness, and learning rate in the appendices.
+Moreover, we present numerical analyses on a balancing hyperparameter, steepness, and a learning rate in~\secsref{sec:ablation_balancing}{sec:ablation_steepness_lr}.

-\paragraph{Analysis on Performance Gains.} According to the results in~\secsref{sec:experiments}{sec:discussion}, we can argue that error-free DSFs, our proposed loss, and Transformer-based models contribute to better performance appropriately compared to the baseline methods.
-As shown in~\tabsref{tab:mnist}{tab:ablation_ours}, the performance gains by Transformer-based models are more substantial than the gains by error-free DSFs and our loss, since multi-head attention is effective for capturing long-term dependency (or dependency between multiple instances in our case) and reducing inductive biases.
+\paragraph{Analysis on Performance Gains.} According to the results in~\secsref{sec:experiments}{sec:discussion}, we can argue that the error-free DSFs, our proposed loss, and the Transformer-based models contribute to better performance considerably compared to the baseline methods.
+As shown in~\tabsref{tab:mnist}{tab:ablation_ours}, the performance gains by the Transformer-based models are more substantial than the gains by the error-free DSFs and our loss, since multi-head attention is effective for capturing long-term dependency (or dependency between multiple instances in our case) and reducing inductive biases.
 However, as will be discussed in the following, the hard permutation matrices can be used in the case that does not allow us to mix instances in $\bX$, e.g., sorting image fragments in~\secref{sec:sorting_fragments}.

-\paragraph{Utilization of Hard Permutation Matrices.} While a soft permutation matrix $\bP_{\soft}$ is limited to be utilized itself directly, a hard permutation matrix $\bP_{\hard}$ is capable of being applied in a case that requires $\bP_{\hard}$; each row of $\bP_{\soft}^\top \bX$ is a linear combination of some column of $\bP_{\soft}$ and $\bX$, but one of $\bP_{\hard}^\top \bX$ corresponds to an exact row in $\bX$.
-The experiments in~\secref{sec:sorting_fragments} are one of such cases, and it exhibits our strength, not only the performance in $\accem$ and $\accew$.
+\paragraph{Utilization of Hard Permutation Matrices.} While the use of a soft permutation matrix $\bP_{\soft}$ makes given instances mixed, a hard permutation matrix $\bP_{\hard}$ is instrumental in applying $\bP_{\hard}$ in a problem that requires swapping given instances exactly.
+More precisely, each row of $\bP_{\soft}^\top \bX$ is a linear combination of some column of $\bP_{\soft}$ and $\bX$, but one of $\bP_{\hard}^\top \bX$ corresponds to an exact row in $\bX$.
+This property can be used to preserve input instances from sorting operations.
+The experiments in~\secref{sec:sorting_fragments} can be considered as one of such cases, and it exhibits the strength of our method, not only the performance in $\accem$ and $\accew$.